Recoskie/JDasm/docs/Basics.md

 <br />

-By matching each 4 digit combinations in place value to each hex digit in 0 to 15 (which is easily done in ones head).
+By matching each 4 digit combination in place value to each hex digit in 0 to 15 (which is quickly done in one's head).

 <br />

-Thus hex characters can easily be translated from two byte characters to a single byte.
+Thus hex characters can easily be translated from two-byte characters to a single byte.
 Writing the real byte value to memory.

 <br />

-Modern x86 cores have this operation built in.
+Modern x86 cores have this operation built-in.

 <br />

-Thus changing back, and fourth between binary, and hex byte character codes instantly is universal.
+Thus changing back, and forth between binary and hex byte character codes instantly is universal.

 <br />